-3.2.
 Hedging Instruments

-From May 2006 futures contracts for salmon has been traded on a derivative market facilitated and organized by Fish Pool ASA (www.fishpool.eu) in collaboration with NOS clearing.
+From May 2006 futures contracts for salmon have been traded on a derivative market facilitated and organized by Fish Pool ASA (www.fishpool.eu) in collaboration with NOS clearing.
 This market has provided new hedging instruments outside of the traditional bilateral agreements.
 In addition to hedging and risk sharing, the futures market can provide necessary standardization and price discovery regarding the value of salmon.
-If markets are liquid and otherwise well-functioning derivatives could provide stabilizing effects on prices through improved conditions for biomass and marketing decisions.
-Alternatively if futures prices are consistently "wrong", and spot prices are affected by futures prices, the introduction of the futures market could add unnecessary price volatility.
-An additional problem could arise if relatively little volume is traded on the futures market but other market agents use futures prices for biomass and marketing decisions.
+If markets are liquid and otherwise well-functioning, derivatives could provide stabilizing effects on prices through improved conditions for biomass and marketing decisions.
+Alternatively, if futures prices are consistently "wrong," and spot prices are affected by futures prices, the introduction of the futures market could add unnecessary price volatility.
+An additional problem could arise if relatively little volume is traded on the futures market ing decisions.

-If we are to take volume as an indication it is unlikely that the futures market has had much effect on the spot price of salmon.
-Although traded volume on the futures market has consistently increased (31 700 tonnes salmon equivalence in 2007 to 100 630 tonnes in 2010), it is still relatively small compared to the total size of the market.
+If we are to take volume as an indication, it is unlikely that the futures market has had much effect on the spot price of salmon.
+Although traded volume on the futures market has consistently increased $(31,700 \text{ tons salmon} \text{ equivalence in } 2007 \text{ to } 100,630 \text{ tons in } 2010)^6$ , it is still relatively small compared to the total size of the market.
 It is still possible for futures prices to affect spot prices given enough agents make decisions based on futures prices without participating directly in the market.
-To examine this effect further necessitates a detailed empirical study outside the scope of this section.
+To examine this effect further necessitates a detailed empirical study outside the scope of this article.